hynek/structlog/docs/contextvars.md

 (flask-example)=

-## Example: Flask and Thread-Local Data
+## Example: Flask and thread-local data

 Let's assume you want to bind a unique request ID, the URL path, and the peer's IP to every log entry by storing it in thread-local storage that is managed by context variables: